mdejesus23/melnerdz-website/src/data/projects/rate-your-supplements.md

 image:
   src: './images/rateyoursupplements.jpg'
   alt: 'A person coding on a laptop'
 description: Rate Your Supplements is a high-performance SSR Astro website integrated with Supabase, allowing users to review and rate supplements effortlessly.
 With a vast database of over 200,000 supplement records, the platform offers lightning-fast search capabilities powered by optimized queries, search vectors, and indexing.
-Leveraging PL/pgSQL user-defined functions, it ensures highly efficient data retrieval.
-Client-side caching further enhances performance, while a responsive Tailwind CSS design guarantees a seamless experience across all devices.
-Built for speed, security, and usability, Rate Your Supplements sets a new standard for supplement reviews.
+A custom RAG-powered chatbot enhances the user experience with factual, real-time answers.
+Built for speed, security, and usability, the platform sets a new standard for supplement reviews.
 tags: ['coding', 'tips', 'technology']
 technology:
-  ['Astro', 'TypeScript', 'TailwindCSS', 'Supabase', 'Netlify', 'React']
+  [
+    'Astro',
+    'TypeScript',
+    'TailwindCSS',
+    'Supabase',
+    'Netlify',
+    'React',
+    'RAG',
+    'Chatbot',
+    'OpenAI',
+  ]
 link: 'https://rateyoursupplements.com/'
 repo: ''
 shortDesc: Rate Your Supplements is a fast, SSR Astro website powered by Supabase, featuring 200,000+ supplement records with optimized search, indexing, and PL/pgSQL functions for instant results.
-With client-side caching and a responsive Tailwind CSS design, it delivers a seamless and high-performance user experience. 🚀
+Now with a RAG-powered chatbot for reliable, real-time supplement guidance. 🚀
 ---

-Rate Your Supplements is a cutting-edge SSR (Server-Side Rendered) website built using the Astro framework, seamlessly integrated with Supabase for efficient data management and backend services.
+**Rate Your Supplements** is a cutting-edge SSR (Server-Side Rendered) website built using the Astro framework, seamlessly integrated with Supabase for efficient data management and backend services.
 This platform allows users to rate and review their supplements, ensuring a comprehensive and user-friendly experience.
 The database houses over **200,000 supplement records**, providing a vast resource for users.

 > **Note:** This project is still in progress.
 Features and functionalities are continuously being added and improved.

 ## Key Features

+- **Chatbot Powered by RAG Architecture**: A built-in chatbot combines retrieval (from vector-embedded supplement records) with generative AI to provide users with **factual, context-aware answers**.
+Built on a Retrieval-Augmented Generation (RAG) system, it ensures responses are grounded in verified supplement data.
 - **Optimized Search with Stored Functions**: Utilizing Supabase stored functions and indexing to enhance search performance, enabling faster and more accurate query execution.
 - **Astro Framework**: The website leverages the Astro framework for a fast, scalable, and SEO-friendly user experience.
 - **Supabase Integration**: Supabase handles authentication, real-time data, and backend storage, ensuring secure and reliable operations for a large dataset.